This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Building Information Modeling (BIM) process

-An area that is booming in the ACE sector is Construction Tech, or Construtech as it is named in Brazil.
+An area that is booming in the ACE sector is construction technology, or Construtech as it is often called in Brazil.
 Startups are investing in areas such as field management, equipment and construction materials marketplaces, and applications in mobile and cloud technologies, robotics, and software for the construction industry.
-In Brazil, there are already over 560 Construtech firms, and about $150 million was invested in 2019.
+Also startups related to real estate (protects) are a growing market.
+In August 2021, in Brazil, there are already over 830 construct and proptech firms.

 It is recommended that new projects contain sustainable or “green” content, according to LEED, AQUA and other certification programs.
-According to the Brazilian Green Building Council, Brazil ranks fourth in LEED registrations worldwide, with over 2 millon² certified buildings, trailing only the United States, the United Arab Emirates and China.
+According to the Brazilian Green Building Council, Brazil ranks fifth in LEED registrations worldwide, with over 2 millon² certified buildings, trailing only the United States, China, Canada and India.